SujitDevl/Miniblog/README.md

-# Miniblog
+# PandaBlog
+Hi guys,
-This blog is for writing thoughts and trending discussions.
+This is a simple blog for trending discussions, the Anime community, and personal thoughts.

-This blog is simply built with the help of HTML, CSS, and JS.
+Languages Used for this: HTML, CSS, and JavaScript